Bethpage State Parkway: Extensions

 In the 1970s, a new bike path was constructed alongside the entire length of the Bethpage State Parkway.
 The path also continued south to Merrick Road by way of the right-of-way formerly proposed for the Bethpage Parkway's southern extension.

 On May 20, 1961, a new parkway was proposed by the LISPC to connect the Northern State Parkway to the proposed Caumsett State Park, the site of a wildlife refuge and arboretum.
-The parkway would be constructed as a northern extension of the Bethpage State Parkway, using filled land to traverse Cold Spring Harbor.
-It also required the condemning of a Standard Oil Company tank farm to avoid demolishing high-priced homes, which were to be taken via the three alternate routes proposed.
-In 1965, the LISPC proposed that the four-lane parkway wind through Cold Spring Harbor and enter the village of Lloyd Harbor.
-Three years later, however, the LISPC said all they proposed was a scenic and landscaped two-lane road in the future.
+To be known as the Caumsett State Parkway, it would have used filled land to traverse Cold Spring Harbor and have a southern terminus at the Bethpage Parkway's unbuilt northern terminus, at the Northern State Parkway.
 Conservationists of the Caumsett estate worried that the plans were too vague; furthermore, they believed that Caumsett should not be turned into a major-use facility like that of Jones Beach State Park on the southern shore.

-Extending the Bethpage northward was a requirement for building the new parkway, and four new interchanges were proposed for the Bethpage Parkway.
+Extending the Bethpage Parkway northward was a requirement for building the Caumsett Parkway, and four new interchanges were proposed for the Bethpage State Parkway.
 The first, exit B5, would be at NY 135 (the Seaford–Oyster Bay Expressway).
 With this new interchange, the traffic circle with Plainview Road in Bethpage State Park would be eliminated.
 Other junctions included a diamond interchange for Plainview Avenue and Bethpage State Park, a full cloverleaf interchange with Old Country Road, and a partial cloverleaf interchange with the Long Island Expressway (then-NY 495).
-North of there, the new Caumsett exits would be a full cloverleaf interchange with the Northern State Parkway, a diamond interchange with NY 25 (Jericho Turnpike) and an interchange with NY 25A and NY 108.
-After the NY 25A interchange, the parkway would continue north into Caumsett State Park and end at a traffic circle at the southern end of the park.
+North of there, the Bethpage State Parkway would reach a full cloverleaf interchange with the Northern State Parkway, where it would terminate and continue north as the Caumsett State Parkway.